 Even if you are a veteran, you should think about your flaws as your undiscovered strengths.
 If you would really want to make a significant change in your life you should start by working on your deepest weakness in such a way that you make it your core strength.
 As ShūsakuEndō said: “Every weakness contains within itself a strength.”

-Weaknesses are, for most of the times, hidden strengths.
+Weaknesses are, for most of the time, hidden strengths.
 So, be sure to analyze each of your weak spots in order to see what lies under them.
-When you are at an interview and you are asked “what is your greatest weakness?” don’t try to act like you don’t have one.
+When you are at an interview and you are asked “What is your greatest weakness?” don’t try to act like you don’t have one.

 The main point is to be honest in admitting your disadvantages, even if you might be ashamed of them.
 It doesn’t matter.
 Honesty is one of the greatest strengths a human can own.
 So, whatever your weaknesses are, being honest about them will only bring you benefits.
 Here are a few ways in which recognizing your weaknesses may be helpful: